-Keep track of what other players are doing.
-If one player plays 2 tens, shortly afterwards someone plays 1 ten and the following player says they are playing another 2 tens (without anyone picking up the discard pile) obviously somewhere someone is cheating.
-The problem is it might not be the most recent person who is the cheat!
+For example, if one player plays 2 tens, the next plays 1 ten and then the next player says they are playing another 2 tens, someone has cheated.
+The problem is it might not be the most recent player who is the cheat!

-Be alert to patterns of cheating.
-If you pick up the discard pile, you might be able to work out who has been cheating, and this might give you clues about the different players approaches.
+If you pick up the discard pile, you might be able to see who has been cheating.
+This will give you clues about the approach of different players.

-Calling cheat is risky.
-If you get it wrong and there are a large number of cards in the discard pile, you will have to pick them up.
+If you get it wrong and there are a lot of cards in the discard pile, you have to pick them all up.
 The closer to the end of the game you get the riskier it is.
 However, it is also risky for players to get caught cheating, so their play may be more cautious.

 My favourite tactic is to try and trick others into thinking I am cheating, whilst not cheating.
 To do this, say I have 3 10s in my hand.
 I play 3 different cards claiming they are 3 10s.
 If I get away with this, then on my next turn I play 3 10s again, but this time I actually play 3 10s.
-If other players have been paying attention, they might realise that I have played the same thing twice and call cheat.
-This has worked for me sometimes before, although does depend on how gullible other players are, and how well they can see through you.
+If other players have been paying attention, they might realise that I have played the same thing twice and call 'cheat'.
+How this works depends on how gullible other players are, and how well they can see through you.

 Play Without Limits to Value